 Read our full Kalshi review here.

-Polymarket has made a notable return to the U.S. market in late 2025 and early 2026.
-The platform received its CFTC regulation through the acquisition of QCEX, a licensed exchange.
+Polymarket returned to the U.S. market in late 2025 and early 2026 and has since opened to the general public, though availability for certain contract types still varies by state.
+The platform received its CFTC regulation through the acquisition of QCX, a licensed exchange, which now operates under the CFTC as "Polymarket US."
 This development allows Polymarket to operate as a regulated platform for U.S. users, with a phased rollout now well underway throughout 2026.

 Notably, Polymarket has received significant institutional backing, including a $2 billion total commitment from ICE.
 In response to recent scrutiny over geopolitical trades, Polymarket recently announced the implementation of enhanced guardrails, including stricter identity verification and a ban on users trading on events where they may possess non-public "insider" knowledge.